 Over time, this process can misaligned, causing an overbite or underbite.
 According to Jenny Green at Colgate, these are the two most common consequences of jaw misalignment.
 Just like bruxing, jaw pain and misalignment are not uncommon.
 According to the Oral Health Foundation, around 1 in 4 people have some symptoms of jaw misalignment, including headaches.
 For women, symptoms often begin with menopause.

 Thankfully, this alignment can be reversed with the right kind of intervention.
-“The proper esthetic and functional reconstruction of endodontically treated teeth is a crucial factor for long-term success of the rehabilitation,” Ana Maria Estivalete Marchionatti and her co-authors write in the Orthodontology Review.
+“The proper aesthetic and functional reconstruction of endodontically treated teeth is a crucial factor for long-term success of the rehabilitation,” Ana Maria Estivalete Marchionatti and her co-authors write in the Orthodontology Review.